-- 88. Baseline scenario 2 3 represents the situation where: (i) the waste energy of WECM stream(s) used in the projects is released to atmosphere/flared/unutilised; (ii) the electricity and/or heat would be generated by an existing/new fossil fuel based cogeneration plant; (iii) the mechanical energy would be generated by existing/new electrical motors or steam turbine; (iiiv) all the recipient facilities of project energy are (or would have been) supplied energy from a common fossil fuel based cogeneration source in absence of the project activity. - 89.
-Baseline emissions from co-generated electricity and heat of a cogeneration plant are calculated by multiplication of following: - (a) Electricity $(EG{j,y})$, heat (steam) $(HG{j,y})$ and if applicable, mechanical energy $(MG{j,y,mot} \text{ or } MG{j,y,tur})$ supplied to the recipient facility(ies); and - (b) CO_2 emission factor of the fuel used by the cogeneration plant that would have supplied the energy to the recipient facility(ies) j in the absence of the project activity, as follows:
+- 94. Baseline scenario 2 represents the situation where: (i) the electricity and/or heat would be generated by an existing/new fossil fuel based cogeneration plant; (ii) the mechanical energy would be generated by existing/new electrical motors or steam turbine; (iii) all the recipient facilities of project energy would have been supplied energy from a common fossil fuel based cogeneration source in absence of the project activity. - 95.
+Baseline emissions from co-generated electricity and heat of a cogeneration plant are calculated by multiplication of following: - (a) Electricity $(EG{j,y})$, heat (steam) $(HG{j,y})$ and if applicable, mechanical energy $(MG{j,y,mot} \text{ or } MG{j,y,tur})$ supplied to the recipient facility(ies); and - (b) CO2 emission factor of the fuel used by the cogeneration plant that would have supplied the energy to the recipient facility(ies) j in the absence of the project activity, as follows: